Coronavirus exposes U.S. Uber, Lyft drivers' lack of safety net

 Others said they have switched to food delivery as a more reliable source of income with roughly a third of the U.S. population ordered to stay home.
 Uber on Wednesday said the number of people signing up to deliver food in the United States and Canada doubled last week from the week prior but did not provide additional details.
 Uber and rival Lyft have established funds to compensate drivers and delivery people diagnosed with COVID-19 or placed in quarantine by health officials for up to 14 days.

 Uber said payments have started to go out, but declined to share additional details.
-Lyft did not provide any details on the payment of those funds.
+Lyft also declined to share numbers on the payment status of those funds.
 The companies have also said they would distribute hand sanitizers.
 But both have closed their local hubs, places where drivers can go to receive in-person help or use the bathroom, and drivers do not know where to receive disinfectants.

 Uber in a statement said suppliers had prioritized orders for healthcare workers, with its orders being moved down the queue several times.
 The company said it would communicate a distribution plan in light of the hub closures, but did not provide additional details.
-Lyft did not comment on disinfectants.
+Lyft said it had distributed many supplies to drivers while its hubs were still open and was working a way to distribute them now, declining to provide additional details.
 Most workers' benefits, including health insurance and workers' compensation, are attached to an employment relationship, said Pauline Kim, an employment law professor at Washington University in St. Louis.

 Providing contractors with added benefits such as unemployment insurance requires a change or the passage of a new law, Kim said, adding that the current crisis highlighted the gap in protection between gig workers and regular employees.